awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 \(Optional\) An object or string that defines the script to run when the component starts\.
 The component enters the `RUNNING` state when this lifecycle step runs\.
 If the `Run` script exits with a success code, the component enters the `FINISHED` state\.
 Components that depend on this component start when this lifecycle step runs\.
 To run a background process, such as a service that dependent components use, use the `Startup` lifecycle step instead\.
+When you deploy components with a `Run` lifecycle, the core device can report the deployment as complete as soon as this lifecycle script runs\.
+As a result, the deployment can be complete and successful even if the `Run` lifecycle script fails soon after running\.
+If you want the deployment status to depend on the result of the component's start script, use the `Startup` lifecycle step instead\.
 You can define only one `Startup` or `Run` lifecycle\.
 This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>